tos-network/emo/docs/config.md

 [WebTransport](https://blog.libp2p.io/2022-12-19-libp2p-webtransport/),
 which is still relatively new and has [known issues](https://github.com/libp2p/js-libp2p/issues/2572).

-Enabling this transport allows Kubo node to act on `/udp/4001/webrtc-direct` listeners defined in `Addresses.Swarm`, `Addresses.Announce` or `Addresses.AppendAnnounce`.
+Enabling this transport allows Emo node to act on `/udp/4001/webrtc-direct` listeners defined in `Addresses.Swarm`, `Addresses.Announce` or `Addresses.AppendAnnounce`.